chomskim/Text-Analytics-with-Python/README.md

 # Text Analytics with Python
-"Text Analytics with Python" Book, Source in IPython IPython using Python2.7
+"Text Analytics with Python" Book, Source in IPython using Python2.7